Capital meets vision.

 • Strategic partnerships

-Venture debt is suitable when:
+A: Venture debt is suitable when:

 • You need capital between equity rounds

-• You want to extend runway without dilution
+• Want to extend runway without dilution

-• You have predictable revenue streams
+• Have predictable revenue streams

-• You need funds for specific capital expenditure
+• Need funds for specific capital expenditure

 Additional Resources & Pro Tips